biointec/halvade/docs/source/contents/options.rst

 				on the used file system.
 -O STR			Output directory.
 This string points to the directory which will contain the output VCF file
 				of Halvade.
 -R STR			Reference Location.
-This string gives the prefix (without .fasta) of the absolute filename of
+This string gives the prefix (with .fasta extension) of the absolute filename of
 				the reference in FASTA format.
 The corresponding index files, built with BWA, need to be in this directory having the same prefix as the reference FASTA file.
 The STAR genome index can be located in a different folder.